MikeGu721/XiezhiBenchmark/README.md

 <p align="center"> <img src="resources/title.png" style="width: 100%;" id="title-icon">       </p>

-Xiezhi is a comprehensive evaluation suite for Language Models (LMs).
+Xiezhi (獬豸) is a comprehensive evaluation suite for Language Models (LMs).
 It consists of 249587 multi-choice questions spanning 516 diverse disciplines and four difficulty levels, as shown below.
 Please check our [paper](https://arxiv.org/abs/2306.05783) for more details, and our **website** will be open later on.

 We hope Xiezhi could help developers track the progress and analyze the important strengths/shortcomings of their LMs.